Brian Basset: Red and Rover

 In 1998, Basset began thinking about producing a second comic strip that had a more childlike quality to it.
 On Sunday May 7, 2000, Red and Rover appeared in newspapers for the first time.
 Red and Rover is a retro-feel comic strip about the unconditional love between a dog and his boy that captures the spirit and flavor of the early-1960s-to-mid-1970s.
 It is auto-biographical in nature.
 Originally distributed for the first ten years by The Washington Post Writers Group, Red and Rover is currently syndicated to over 200 papers by Universal Uclick.
 In March, 2013, Brian Basset and Red and Rover were nominated for the third time (2003 and 2010 previously) for work done in 2012 by the National Cartoonists Society for Best Newspaper Comic Strip of the Year.
 On 25.May 2013, Red and Rover received the Award for Best Newspaper Comic Strip by the National Cartoonists Society at the 67th Annual Reuben Awards held in Pittsburgh, PA.

 NASA

 In February, 2005, an exhibition of Basset's Red and Rover space-themed strips was held at NASA headquarters in Washington, D.C. - the first comic strip artist so honored.

 On July 26, 2005, an original drawing Basset had done for NASA celebrating the "Return to Flight" was carried aboard STS-114 Discovery following the Space Shuttle Columbia disaster 29 months earlier.

 In early 2011, Basset was asked by NASA to design and draw a poster commemorating 30-years of the Space Shuttle program, which came to an end with the safe predawn landing of Shuttle Atlantis on July 21, 2011.

+Film and television

+In 2021, Basset joined forces with author and filmmaker William Holmgren to establish Rocket Hound Films, a film production company where he and Holmgren are creators, writers and producers.
+Together they also serve as executives and co-founders.

 Personal life

-Basset currently lives and works in Seattle, WA.
+Basset lives and works in Edmonds, Washington.
 Besides cartooning, Basset is actively engaged in animal shelter charity work.